 Understanding and Reporting Trends

-RefuSHE’s outreach has enabled us to begin collecting data to understand trends within the Somali and growing urban Congolese community, especially in terms of migration patterns, risks, and exploitation in transit, reproductive health needs, and barriers to livelihood assistance that result in higher rates of prostitution.
+RefuSHE’s outreach has enabled us to begin collecting data to understand trends within the urban refugee community, especially in terms of migration patterns, risks, and exploitation in transit, reproductive health needs, and barriers to livelihood assistance that result in higher rates of prostitution.